vdasu/deduplication/EP_MPD/README.md

 ## Reproduce paper results

-To reproduce the paper's benchmark results `main_int.py` can be used.
+To reproduce the paper's benchmark results, `main_int.py` can be used.
 The script takes the following command line arguments:

 ```
 usage: main_int.py [-h] [--psi-type PSI_TYPE] [--num-clients NUM_CLIENTS]